diogok/FastChat/README.md

 - You can roll your own using your server to keep it closer.
 - Allow interop with your custom system using it's simple protocol.
 - Small lived history when user come backs
+- A chat window per user
 - Just works!

 ## Roll your own

-You can download current "jar" of the fastchat to run on your server, all you need is Java 6 or greater(I guess) and redis.
+You can download the current "jar" of the fastchat to run on your server, all you need is Java 6 or greater(I guess) and redis.

 To run it just invoke the jar passing the port to bind:

     $ java -jar fastchat.jar 8081

 It will bind to all addresses available on the machine.
 The "chat" websocket interface is at "http://localhost:8081/chat" and the widget is at "http://localhost/fastchat.js".
+A test page is available at "http://localhost:80801/index.html".

 ## Others

 Don't know, just to keep it around.
 More to come!